jameslairdsmith/CT_Rainfall/Cleaning_CT_Rainfall_Data.md

 </tr>
 </tbody>
 </table>

+As you will be able to see, I have only downloaded the last 10 full years of data.
+The procedure is exactly the same if you choose a greater or fewer number of years.

 It is easier to work with file locations than with file names, I add a column to the dataframe with the suffix of the file location.
 In this